PYUPIT/Calculator/README.md

-# OpensourceDevProject
+# Calculator
-Practice for Github
+Use for Github practice